 Step 1: Team 1 completes the circuit (all 9 exercises) moving anti-clockwise.
 And team 2 completes the circuit moving clockwise.
 The first team to do it wins.
 Once teams finish they must jog around the circuit clockwise.
 Once the last team has finished keep the jog going for a further 2 minutes.

-- Teams can move on to the next exercise once each player has finished the last.
+Note: Teams can move on to the next exercise once each player has finished the last.
 The team captain must direct the group.

 Round 2: Same as round 1.
 This time teams start on different sides.

 Here's another one of my favourite bootcamp workout ideas.
 Now this is...